 - the danger is structural (persistent danger)

 In other cases you decide if you can offer help yourself or if you can organise help.
 Do you start a counselling procedure for suspected child abuse?
 You must register your plan with Veilig Thuis in your province (in Dutch).
 If it is not possible to offer help, you must report to Veilig Thuis as well.

 Confidential grievance inspector for childcare

-If you are a childcare centre employer who suspects an employee of (sexual) child abuse, you must contact a confidential grievance inspector with the Dutch Inspectorate of Education (Inspectie van het Onderwijs).
-They will also provide counselling to employees and parents.
+Are you an employer in the childcare sector?
+And do you suspect an employee of (sexual) child abuse?
+You must contact a Confidential Inspector with the Dutch Inspectorate of Education (Inspectie van het Onderwijs).
+They also provide counselling to employees and parents.